Past lab members

 |Carol Goranson.
 Carol earned an MS at

-the University of Georgia and is working as a technician on the
+the University of Georgia, worked as a technician on the

 Boston Area Climate Experiment in